VirtualBox and Bodhi as Host

 Since this extension pack is a non-free component of VirtualBox, you need to accept a license before you can install it.
 In the License dialog which opens, scroll to the bottom and press I Agree.

-I would advice actually reading the License and only accepting if your are comfortable with its terms.
+I would advise actually reading the License and only accepting if you are comfortable with its terms.

 Utilizing Host USB Support

 In order to utilize host USB support in VirtualBox, one must configure your virtual machine(s) to access the USB devices on your host.
 Here we are assuming you have some guest OSs installed in VirtualBox, if not create or download one ( see VirtualBox and Bodhi as Guest TO DO to learn how to create a Bodhi virtual machine in VirtualBox).
 For this example, we will be using Slitaz as the guest Operating System.

 The first step is to enable USB support in the guest virtual machine.
 Click on Settings for your virtual machine, select the USB tab.
 Check the two boxes and click OK.